hossain-sanowar/VehicleManagementSystemOOP_Project/README.md

 A production-style Python project demonstrating **core Object-Oriented Programming (OOP) principles** with **real-world engineering features** such as logging, error handling, JSON persistence, CLI interaction, and unit testing.

-This project is designed to reflect how **scalable backend systems** are structured—making it ideal for **portfolio, interview preparation, and ML engineering foundations**.
+This project is designed to reflect how **scalable backend systems** are structured, making it ideal for **portfolio, interview preparation, and ML engineering foundations**.

 ---